About This Drug

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.

 - If you get any of the content of a broken capsules on your skin or in your eyes, you should wash the area of the skin well with soap and water right away.
-Call your doctor if you get a skin reaction
+Wash your eyes with flowing water for at least 15 minutes and call your doctor.
+Call your doctor if you get a skin reaction.

 - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
 Talk to your doctor and/or your nurse about the necessary precautions to take during this time.